-The New Orleans Health Leaders Project is inspired by the Bronx Community Health Leaders, a program established in New York in 2014 for students from underrepresented backgrounds.
+The New Orleans Health Leaders Project is inspired by the Bronx Community Health Leaders, a program established in New York in 2014 for underrepresented students.
 Participants in this flagship program were given the title of “Leaders” because of the program’s initiative to become agents of change in their often-marginalized communities.
 By providing mentoring, leadership opportunities and academic guidance, Bronx Community Health Leaders alumni have successfully matriculated to schools such as NYU, Einstein, and Cornell.

 Eligibility Requirements: